vuori/weasel-pageant/README.md

 * 2019-03-10: 1.3 - Added the `-b` flag to prevent the daemon from exiting when its parent terminal closes.
 Requires Windows 10 1809 or newer.
 Thanks to @niklasholm for the patch.
+* 2019-08-04: 1.4 - Added a workaround for a Win32 interop bug in Windows 10 1903 that wedged
+  the WSL init process into an infinite loop.
+Also switched to static linking the Linux binary for compatibility with non-glibc distributions such as Alpine.

 ## Bug reports and contributions